forge-55/bunkeros/ABOUT.md

 **BunkerOS is a productivity-hardened, Arch-based Linux distribution built for mission-focused computing.**

 Built on Arch Linux via CachyOS's performance-optimized foundation, BunkerOS combines cutting-edge performance with disciplined productivity workflows.
-It delivers a distraction-free, military-inspired computing environment that values operational excellence over visual flourish.
+It delivers a distraction-free, tactical computing environment that values operational excellence over visual flourish.

 ## Our Mission

-**Distraction-free, productivity-focused computing with military-grade discipline.**
+**Distraction-free, productivity-focused computing with professional-grade discipline.**

 We believe:
 - **Productivity requires focus**, not flashy animations